D4nk0St0rM/my_conky/README.md

 #### Conky config

-A bastardisation of G0tm1lk and Conkey Simple config file
+A bastardisation of G0tm1lk and Conkey Minimalis by archit3xSimple